What is APR?

-Annual Percentage Rate (APR) is defined as the interest rate charged by a lender on a yearly basis, expressed in the form of a percentage.
+The Annual Percentage Rate (APR) is the interest rate charged by a lender on a yearly basis, expressed in the form of a percentage.

-APR is a standard calculation used by lenders designed to help borrowers compare different loan options.
+APR is a standard calculation used regularly by lenders, as the financial metric is designed to help borrowers understand the implied returns and compare different loan options.

 The stated interest rate on a loan is not usually enough on its own to make the right borrowing decision – for instance: